dy/piezo/README.md

 # 🎧 lino

-Low-level microlanguage with common syntax, linear/static memory, 0 types and compiling to 0-runtime WASM. <!-- It also has smooth operator and organic sugar. -->
+Low-level microlanguage with common syntax, linear/static memory, 0 types and compiling to 0-runtime WASM.
+The main purpose is audio processing code. <!-- It also has smooth operator and organic sugar. -->

 <!--[Motivation](./docs/motivation.md)  |  [Documentation](./docs/reference.md)  |  [Examples](./docs/examples.md).-->